• Play the sound file

 Sarah Palin was channeling Abbot Amalric the other day at the downtown Marriott in Washington, D.C.
 This was at the conference of the Faith and Freedom Coalition, a Christian conservative group.
 Quote from the lady, in reference to the Syrian civil war, quote:

-End quote.
-I entirely concur, although I wish Mrs. Palin had followed up with a warning about the flood of Syrian refugees that would inevitably follow a U.S. intervention in Syria's civil war.
-Just to remind you from last week's broadcast: of the 80,000 Iraqi refugees we've brought in, 67 percent are unemployed and 95 percent are on food stamps.
+I entirely concur, although I wish Mrs Palin had followed up with a warning about the flood of Syrian refugees that would inevitably follow a U.S. intervention in Syria's civil war.
+Just to remind you from last week's broadcast: Of the 80,000 Iraqi refugees we've brought in, 67 percent are unemployed and 95 percent are on food stamps.

 Which is for the anti-Assad rebels.
 This week our President declared that we would be helping the rebels with arms and supplies, maybe even a no-fly zone to protect them from Assad's air force.

 All right; but who are these rebels exactly?

 Well, here's a June 19 report from Reuters whose headline tells the tale, quote: Syria's Islamists seize control as moderates dither.
 Yes, the rebels contain moderate factions — not-very-religious social democrats in suits and ties.
 Our administration seems to think that by helping them, we can guide Syria into the sunlit uplands of parliamentary democracy.
 As the Reuters report tells us, though, the rebels include Sunni fundamentalist groups about whom the report has this to say, quote:

 During a 10-day journey through rebel-held territory in Syria, Reuters journalists found that radical Islamist units are sidelining more moderate groups that do not share the Islamists' goal of establishing a supreme religious leadership in the country.